 Opening a new account by refinancing will also reduce your score a bit because having a newer account means your average age of credit is lower.
 A longer average age of credit is better because it shows you’ve been responsible in paying your debt.

 You Could Cost Yourself Money in the Long Run

-If you refinance to a new loan and extend your payoff timeline, you could also end up costing yourself money—even if your interest rate is lower.
+If you extend your repayment term when refinancing, you could also end up costing yourself money—even if your interest rate is lower.
 That’s because the longer it takes you to pay off your loan, the more interest you pay and the higher your total loan costs may be.

 Think seriously before applying for a loan with a longer repayment term than you have now, as you don’t necessarily want to lock yourself into higher costs and a longer timeline to become debt free and continue making student loan payments.

 Refinancing Multiple Times Is Fine—If You Get a Good Deal

 If you’ve already refinanced your student loans once and you’re thinking about doing it again, it may be a viable strategy depending on your situation.
 There are plenty of legitimate reasons to refinance your loan multiple times and it may be a more common practice than you think.

 Before you refinance again, be sure to research your options.
 Compare eligibility requirements, interest rates, fees, and benefits before making your decision.

 Money tips, advice, and news once a week